Kinney family papers

 Harry Allen Kinney (1862-1939) was an older brother of Edward Porter Kinney.

 Frank F. Kinney (1869-1952), younger brother of Edward P. Kinney, received his degree in Electrical Engineering from Lewis Institute of Technology in Chicago.
 He became head of the testing department of the Chicago Edison Co.

-Ernest A. Kinney (1898-), a son of Edward P. Kinney, graduated from Michigan State College with a B.S. in Electrical Engineering in 1932.
+Ernest A. Kinney (1898-), a son of Edward P. Kinney, graduated from Michigan State College (now University) with a B.S. in Electrical Engineering in 1932.